patching...

 A look at LinkedIn's growth, and how to maximize your experience on the website.

-Only recently a small private start-up, LinkedIn has quickly become a major player in the social networking sphere—growing on the New York Stock Exchange, expanding its offices around the world and adding interactive features that align it with sites such as Facebook.
+Only recently a small private start-up, has quickly become a major player in the social networking sphere—growing on the New York Stock Exchange, expanding its offices around the world and adding interactive features that align it with sites such as Facebook.

 LinkedIn’s Evolution